-Management methods of PB/IC can be divided into two groups; self-help and medication.
+Management methods of Painful bladder syndrome, or interstitial cystitis can be divided into two groups; self-help and medication.

 Despite all the research and studies that have been carried out, as yet no possible cure has been found.
 There is no single drug that is effective in all patients.
 You may have to try various options before you find a treatment that suits your symptoms.

 There are many different medical options available, consisting of: